 The API standards, Engineering, and Information Security workstreams have operated primarily through GitHub.
 The Consumer Experience (CX) workstream will rely more heavily on publication through consumerdatastandards.org.au and our Medium publication to help make the work more accessible to non-technical audiences and the general public.

-The key output of the CX Workstream will come in the form of CX Standards, which will provide data recipients and data holders with standards and guidance for seeking and receiving consent from consumers.
+The key output of the CX Workstream will come in the form of CX Guidance, which will provide data recipients and data holders with standards and guidance for seeking and receiving consent from consumers.
 Following advice in the the Farrell report, the CX Workstream has looked to the UK implementation of Open Banking and their accompanying CX Guidelines for reference.
-Drafts of the CX Standards will be published for feedback as they are developed.

 The ultimate aim of the CX workstream is to help organisations provide consumers accessing their rights under the CDR with a trusted and usable consent experience.
 This involves the development of design requirements and guidelines for organisations seeking consent from consumers and facilitating authorisation and authentication under the Consumer Data Right that meet the ACCC’s standards for consent.